jyggen/curl/readme.md

 ### 1.0.1
 * Fixed an issue with `Session::setOption()` no recursing arrays correctly.
 * Added 100% test coverage for `Session`.

-## Documentation

-The documentation for this library is available at [docs.jyggen.com](http://docs.jyggen.com/curl).

 ### Static Helpers